 Konica Minolta earmarked the VOCs below for full phase-out, having judged them as having an especially high risk based on the hazardousness and amount of use of each substance and made systematic efforts from early on toward that end.
 Those efforts resulted in the achievement of a full phase-out in fiscal 2010, which has been maintained ever since.

 Countermeasures against Contamination of Soil and Ground Water

 Striving to manage the state of contamination through regular monitoring, to facilitate cleanup, and to prevent the spread of contamination

 Konica Minolta has implemented countermeasures at sites where soil or ground water contamination has been identified to ensure that the contaminants do not affect the surrounding environment.
-This is followed up by periodic observation and managed strictly.
+This is followed up by periodic observation and strict management.

 The Group has organized a specialist team to manage remediation of polluted sites and to prevent the spread of contamination.
 Detailed surveys conducted under the team's supervision serve as the basis for developing countermeasures and examining suitable purification technologies.

-The Group reports the results of its observations and remediation efforts periodically to local government agencies and to concerned neighboring residents.
+The Group reports the results of its observations and remediation efforts to local government agencies.